bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/02.datasheet-category-configurations/docs.md

 **Compatibility:** Sellacious v2.0.0-Beta1+

 Global Datasheet Global Configurations are as follows-
 ### List Page Options

-These are the list page options to show in datasheet.
-These option can be ovverriden at category level- **Use Settings from:** Here we can decide whether to use global datasheet config for this category or use different category settings for this particular category.
+**Use Settings from:** Here we can decide whether to use global datasheet config for this category or use different category settings for this particular category.
 ![](Screenshot%202020-10-28%20at%202.39.00%20PM.png)
 **Datasheet Columns:** You can opt what column to show.